marmol-dev/mysql-to-models/README.md

 ## Installation

-1. Install Node.JS v6 or greater.
+1. Install nodejs v6 or greater.
-4. Do `npm install -g mysqltomodels`.
+4. Do `npm install -g mysql-to-models`.

 ## Usage

-1. Create a config file with the database connection settings (see examples/example.json).
+1. Create a config file with the database connection settings (see examples/config.json).
-2. Do `npm start /path/to/my/settings.json` in a terminal inside this app folder.
-3. You will see the result schema in the stdout.
+2. Do `mysql-to-models <config>.json [<models>.json]`.

 ## License